MicrosoftDocs/minecraft-creator/creator/Documents/CreateAWorldTemplate.md

 ---
 author: iconicNurdle
 ms.author: mikeam
-title: Creating a World Template from an Exported World
+title: Create a World Template from an Exported World
 description: "Tutorial regarding the structure and process of creating a world template" ms.service: minecraft-bedrock-edition
 ---

-# Creating a World Template from an Exported World
+# Create a World Template from an Exported World

 If you created a really neat Minecraft world and you wanted to share that world with other players, you have some options.